Effects of resource competition on evolution and adaptive radiation: Formulating the model

 where

-To preserve the mathematical correctness one should introduce the dummy variable $\sigma_{\mu,M+1}=0$.
+To preserve mathematical correctness, one should introduce the auxiliary variable $\sigma_{\mu,M+1}=0$.

-The introduced model is relatively complicated, but it provides the following essential features: it restricts the population at the level of proportional both to resource influx and its gaining effectiveness and it gives more strong competition between species making the evolutionary enhancement of $\sigma_{\mu i}$ more favorable.
+In the case of a single species and single resource, one will obtain $h=R/n$ and a surplus of $\Delta = \sigma R/n-1$, and thus the limit value of abundance is $\sigma R$.
+While the principles of resource distribution between species employed in the present model are less trivial than in Ref.~\cite{PhysRevLett.118.048103}, one essential feature of the present model is that it requires an increase in harvesting effectiveness for increasing the accessible parts of the resource and consequentially increasing species abundance.
+Moreover, the model also provides stronger competition between species, making specialization more favorable.

-We use the following form of function $f(x)$:
+We use the following form of function $f(x)$,

-This shape of $f(x)$ provides the following essential features.
-First, together with Eq. \eqref{eq_surplus}, $f(x)$ at negative $x$ restricts the total abundances to the value $\sum_i (R_i \sigma_{\mu i}^{(\mathrm{max})})$, where $\sigma_{\mu i}^{(\mathrm{max})}$ is the maximal gaining effectiveness of the resource $i$ among all species.
-The ecological motivation is that the only way to enlarge the total abundance in the ecosystem is to evolve and enlarge gaining effectiveness.
-Second, the population growth rate is restricted by the value 1.2 per step to provide the smooth abundance growth.
-Fixing the maximal growth rate at the level 1.2 coincides with Ref. \cite{drossel2001influence}.
-Third, the equality $f(0)=0$ (and more globally whole shape of the function $f$) corresponds to the logistic growth of the population, namely decreasing the abundance growth rate when approaching the carrying capacity.
-Its plot is given in Fig. \ref{fig_fD}.
+First, this obeys the monotonic growth and $f(0)=0$ conditions.
+The function shape at negative $x$ restricts the maximum abundance at the level of carrying capacity in the situation of resource shortage.
+Taking the slope 0.5 for $0<x<0.4$ mitigates the population growth process as a response to a high resource influx.
+The maximum value of the function is saturated, which restricts the maximum abundance growth rate at the level of 20\% per step, coinciding with the time discretization used in Ref.~\cite{drossel2001influence}.
+In practice, the unitary step can be considered here as one generation or several generations; e.g., there is an estimation of 20\% per 1000 years of population growth for early \textit{Homo}~\cite{khrisanfova2005anthropology}.
+The equations are formulated as dimensionless, but quantities with naturally dimensionalized units can be used as well~\cite{misc1}.

-Together with Eq. \eqref{eq_kinteic2} the employed resource contest model behaves closely to the ratio-dependent functional response model of predator-prey/resource dynamics \cite{arditi1989coupling,akcakaya1995ratio,abrams2000nature,drossel2001influence,berryman1992Origins}: constant speed of abundance growth at low consumer population and further saturation of the consumer abundance at the level proportional to resource influx.
-In present model, the abundance rapidly grows in course of the simulation and thus one operates in the situation of resource shortage when consumption and abundance is proportional to the amount of resource.
-This is the common feature of the linear functional response and ratio-dependent functional response.
+Together with Eq.~\eqref{eq_kinteic2}, the developed resource competition model behaves within the framework of the ratio-dependent functional response~\cite{arditi1989coupling,akcakaya1995ratio,abrams2000nature,drossel2001influence,berryman1992Origins}: a constant speed of abundance growth at low consumer population, and further saturation of consumer abundance at a level proportional to resource influx.
+The resources do not experience negative feedback of the species intake like in Ref.~\cite{mac1969species} where the concept of the limited renewal rate was used.
+Here, the resource influx is either constant in time or regulated according to the simulation design.